 When fouling from gunpowder residue begins to accumulate inside the finely fitted revolver mechanism, tolerances swiftly plunge below operational levels.
 For instance, powder buildup on the front of the cylinder and the forcing cone will cause the two pieces to drag against each other, interfering with cylinder rotation.
 Grains of powder in the crane/yoke area can prevent the action from being closed.
 Fouling in the chambers can prevent rounds from fully chambering which can create a condition of insufficient headspace that will not allow the weapon’s cylinder to rotate.

 Have you ever watched an action movie where the hero loads the cylinder of his trusty blue-steel companion then abruptly swings shut the cylinder with a flick of his hairy armed wrist?
-Most of you probably have; if you’re old enough to be interested in the revolver/semi-auto comparison you’re reading right now.
-Well, in so doing, the hero would likely have bent the crane and caused the cylinder to be out of time.
-He might even have gotten some lead shavings in his face while firing at the bad guys 12 times with his 6 shot pistol – with a silencer.
+Most of you probably have; if you’re old enough to be interested in the revolver/semi-auto article you’re reading right now.
+Well, in so doing, the hero could likely have bent the crane and caused the cylinder to be out of time.
+He might even have gotten some lead shavings in his face while firing at the bad guys 12 times with his 6 shot pistol – you know, the one with the silencer.

 Care, Cleaning & Maintenance